The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: Introduction

 For each Hodge type $\lambda$ and inertial type $\tau$, the book \cite{EGmoduli} constructs a closed substack $\mathcal{X}_d^{\lambda,\tau}\subset \mathcal{X}_d$ parameterizing $d$-dimensional potentially crystalline representations of $G_K$ of Hodge type $\lambda$ and inertial type $\tau$.
 When $d=2$, $\lambda$ is trivial, and $\tau$ is tame, these are stacks of potentially Barsotti--Tate representations of type $\tau$, and we write $\mathcal{X}_2^{\tau,\BT}$ instead.

 The papers \cite{cegsB,cegsC} construct and study another stack $\cZ^{\dd}$ which can be regarded as a stack of \emph{tamely} potentially Barsotti--Tate representations;\ as well as a closed substack $\cZ^{\tau} \subset \cZ^{\dd}$, for each tame type $\tau$, of potentially Barsotti--Tate representations of type $\tau$.
-Our stacks $\cZ^{\tau}$ are presumably isomorphic to the stacks $\mathcal{X}_2^{\tau,\BT}$, but literally they are different stacks, constructed differently:\ the stacks $\cZ^{\tau}$ are stacks of \'etale $\varphi$-modules with tame descent data, constructed by taking the scheme-theoretic image of a stack $\cC^{\tau,\BT}$ of Breuil--Kisin modules with tame descent data;\ whereas the $\mathcal{X}_2^{\tau,\BT}$ are stacks of \'etale $(\varphi,\Gamma)$-modules, constructed by taking the scheme-theoretic image of a stack of Breuil--Kisin--Fargues modules satisfying a descent condition.
+Our stacks $\cZ^{\tau}$ are presumably\footnote{\emph{Added in revision}: In fact this has now been proved:\ see \cite[Thm~4.5]{APAW}.} isomorphic to the stacks $\mathcal{X}_2^{\tau,\BT}$, but literally they are different stacks, constructed differently:\ the stacks $\cZ^{\tau}$ are stacks of \'etale $\varphi$-modules with tame descent data, constructed by taking the scheme-theoretic image of a stack $\cC^{\tau,\BT}$ of Breuil--Kisin modules with tame descent data;\ whereas the $\mathcal{X}_2^{\tau,\BT}$ are stacks of \'etale $(\varphi,\Gamma)$-modules, constructed by taking the scheme-theoretic image of a stack of Breuil--Kisin--Fargues modules satisfying a descent condition.
+In practice it seems to be easier to compute with the stacks $\cZ^{\tau}$ than the stacks $\mathcal{X}_2^{\tau,\BT}$.

 The properties of $\cZ^{\dd}$ and $\cZ^{\tau}$ that we will use in this paper are recalled in detail in Section~\ref{sec:recollections}, but we mention two crucial properties now. \begin{itemize} \item It is proved in \cite{cegsB} by a local model argument that the special fibre of $\cC^{\tau,\BT}$ is reduced.
 As a consequence so is its scheme-theoretic image $\cZ^{\tau,1}$ in $\cZ^{\tau}$.
 The stack $\cZ^{\dd,1}$, the scheme-theoretic image in $\cZ^{\dd}$ of the special fibre of $\cC^{\dd,\BT}$, is similarly reduced. \item It is shown in \cite{cegsC} that the irreducible components of $\cZ^{\tau,1}$ are in bijection with the Jordan--H\"older factors of $\sigmabar(\tau)$;\ the component corresponding to $\sigma$ has a dense set of $\Fpbar$-points $\rbar$ such that $W(\rbar) = \{\sigma\}$. \end{itemize} Here $\sigma(\tau)$ is the representation of $\GL_2(\cO_K)$ corresponding to $\tau$ under the inertial local Langlands correspondence, and $\sigmabar(\tau)$ is its reduction modulo $p$.
 Note the similarity between the second of these two properties, and the labeling by Serre weights in Theorem~\ref{thm:intro-thm-EG}.